lukaszmadrzynski/Website-Update/content/pages/why-us.md

         title: Sustainable Ecotourism
         tagline: ''
         subtitle: ''
         text: "We are deeply committed to minimizing our environmental footprint and maximizing our positive impact on local communities throughout\_Yunnan and China.
-We promote ethical and\_sustainable tourism practices\_in all our\_China tours.\n"
+We promote ethical and\_sustainable tourism practices\_in all our\_China programs.\n"
         image:
           type: ImageBlock
           url: /images/Sustainable.webp